Virtual assistant

 3. RS485 bus connection

-4. Modbus addressing of the meters
+4. Modbus addressing of meters

 Under "SET Addr", enter the meter address defined on the online portal (see above).